MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/workplace-intelligence-for-product-development-teams.md

 Businesses are using the power of data to transform their organization's systems and processes, but many overlook that impact of applying the same principles to its workforce.

-The Workplace Intelligence Solution Accelerator can help.
-It leverages machine learning and big data analytics to bring together and transform your data, allowing you to build and deploy a machine learning model to easily identify factors that influence productivity and engagement
+The Workplace Intelligence  Accelerator can help.
+It leverages machine learning and big data analytics to bring together and transform your data, allowing you to build and deploy a machine learning model to easily uncover and leverage the key drivers of productivity and success for product development teams.
+It helps to pinpoint the processes and tools that boost performance and worker wellbeing so they can deliver innovative high-quality products and services.

 ### Challenges

-* Customer wants to create, manage, and track targeted change management plans to help reduce meeting load and increase focus time.
+* Reduce meeting load and increase focus time
-* Customer wants to use research-based behavioral insights and workflow information to learn how the organization currently gets work done and how to maintain or change work patterns over time.
+* Learn how the organization currently gets work done
+* Learn how to maintain or change work patterns over time
-* Customer wants to keep valued employees in business-critical rolls and keep internal leadership pipeline full.
-Customer wants to increase employee satisfaction and engagement without reducing productivity
+* Keep valued employees in business-critical roles
+* Keep internal leadership pipeline full
+* Increase employee satisfaction and engagement without reducing productivity

-> Inspired employees are 125% more productive than an employee who is merely satisfied
+* Measure workplace practices and understand what changes could enable productivity
+* Identify sources of tech dept
+* Institutional knowledge and release velocity are impacted when teams work with incomplete or inaccurage metrics

+> 25% decrease in the available labor pool in the tech industry while the number of posted jobs nearly doubles over the same period

 ### Benefits

-* Easily launch your solution using pre-built, pre-configured GitHub code and architecture.
-* Gain more collaboration time, improve your meetings, and share knowledge.
+* Gain more collaboration time, improve your meetings, and share knowledge
-* Identify work habits or distractions that reduce your team's ability to focus on core priorities.
+* Identify work habits or distractions that reduce your team's ability to focus on core priorities
-* Determine effective means to improve employees' work-life balance.
+* Determine effective means to improve employees' work-life balance
-* Reduce development time with end-to-end unified analytics via Azure Synapse Analytics, Azure Machine Learning, and Power BI.
+* Reduce development time with end-to-end unified analytics via Azure Synapse Analytics, Azure Machine Learning, and Power BI
-* Quickly analyze data to determine which factors impact workforce efficiency.
+* Quickly analyze data to determine which factors impact workforce efficiency
+* Pinpoint and reduce sources of tech debt, distraction, and disruption
+* Find and replicate processes that maximize developer productivity
+* Identify the best technologies for a given task or function
+* Reduce friction by optimizing tools to automate task and workflow initiation
+* Create a strong technical culture by retaining most talented developers

 ### How It Works

-Azure Synapse Analytics leverages AI and Power BI in a dashboard that provides visibility into work habit data from Microsoft 365 to help your team optimize efficiency, improve collaboration, and maintain health work/life balance.
+**Azure Synapse Analytics** leverages **AI** and **Power BI** in a dashboard that provides visibility into work habit data from **Microsoft 365** to help your team optimize efficiency, improve collaboration, and maintain health work/life balance.

 ![Workplace Intelligence Flow](../assets/images/Workplace_Intelligence_Flow.webp)